FAQs for Big Data to Knowledge (BD2K) Center RFA-HG-13-009

 The Proposed Center and Consortium

-What organizational structure should I use for the Center?Suggest an organizational structure that allows you to make good progress in addressing a data science problem for biomedical research.
+Suggest an organizational structure that allows you to make good progress in addressing a data science problem for biomedical research.
 NIH is not recommending any particular structure.
 This RFA is not designed to support independent and uncoordinated work by PIs in a department, but is focused on addressing specific problems in biomedical data science.

 The Center may be a collaboration among multiple institutions, but it is important to explain how decisions will be made, how meetings will take place, how information will be managed, etc.

 Each Center may use whatever platforms it needs.
 It is not expected that all Consortium members will use the same platforms.

 This is cooperative agreement, not a contract.
 The awardee will receive funds in the same way as any NIH grant.
 The application should request a budget sufficient to accomplish the proposed research, and the awardee will be expected to carry out the proposed research and accomplish the proposed aims with those funds.

 As the RFA states, you should explain the approaches you would use to meet the program's objective of developing synergy through collaborations among the Centers once the awards are made and the Center Consortium has been formed.
 You could propose example projects with other Centers that make scientific sense based on your aims and activities.
 Appropriate travel funds should be allocated for these Consortium activities.
 Past collaborative activities would also be appropriate examples.

-Will there be one Consortium or multiple Consortia of related Centers?The purpose of the Consortium is to address issues that are above the level of any one Center.
+The purpose of the Consortium is to address issues that are above the level of any one Center.
 Centers with related projects may interact more strongly with each other, but there will be one Consortium.

 No. A Center's activities will have to contribute to the overall goals of the BD2K Initiative in order to be funded at all.
 There is a requirement for collaboration with other BD2K Centers because NIH is interested in fostering cooperation among the BD2K Centers, so that the whole Center program is greater than the sum of the parts.
 An application missing the component of collaboration within the BD2K Center Consortium will be considered non-responsive to the RFA.

 The award mechanism is a U54 cooperative agreement, so NIH staff will be involved in the coordination among Centers.
 There will also be a Steering Committee composed of the PIs of the Center grants and NIH program staff, which will be responsible for developing policies for the Consortium on an on-going basis, post-award.
 The NIH program staff will be organized as a Project Team.
 The roles and responsibilities of the Principal Investigators, NIH staff, and the Consortium are described in the RFA.

-Is including international groups or industry in Center activities encouraged?Yes.
+Yes.
 We encourage collaborations, including with international groups and with industry.
 Any such activities as part of collaborative efforts with other Centers in the Consortium should be included in the BD2K Consortium Activities component.

 Who May Apply?

-Who may be a PI?Institutions determine who may be a PI for their applications.
+Institutions determine who may be a PI for their applications.
 The PI should have experience running centers and a good track record.
 Review of the applications will include consideration of "centerness" and collaborative activities, so PI experience in these areas will be important.

 PIs (including all PIs on multi-PI applications) must be at US institutions.
 However, applications may include researchers or subcontracts at foreign institutions.
 As with all applications, the foreign components will need to be well-justified and will receive careful scrutiny.

 Staff at some national labs or FFRDCs may be PIs.
 They should check with their own agency and with the NIH grants policy office at email@example.com

-Can only current centers apply to this RFA?No. The RFA is not restricted to already-existing centers.
+No. The RFA is not restricted to already-existing centers.

-Is a supercomputing environment required?No.
+Is a supercomputing environment required?

 The Center Application

-What should I include in the letter of intent (LOI)?The RFA expects only this information, by October 20: application title, contact information for the PIs, names of other key personnel, participating institutions, and the number and title of this RFA.
+The RFA expects only this information, by October 20: application title, contact information for the PIs, names of other key personnel, participating institutions, and the number and title of this RFA.
 Letters of intent, including a brief description of the aims of the application, would allow program staff to assemble a good review group and provide advice about responsiveness prior to your writing the final application.
 This may be sent to NIH before October 20.